tchoi8/interviews/Hoja de Router/readme.md

 Q: I have read that you have founded SFPC with Zach Lieberman, Amit Pitaru and Jen Low.
 How did you meet each other and how did you decide to create a school for being a coder and a poet at the same time?
 What are your contribution to the courses?

-A: I have been interested in models of alternative educations and critical pedagogy for some time. my interest lead to various artistic and activist activities such as participating in the committee for The Public school New York, an open source and free and horizontal school run by volunteers.
-I got to know Zach Lieberman first while we were doing artist residency at Eyebeam.
+A: I have been interested in models of alternative educations and critical pedagogy for some time. my interest lead to various artistic and activist activities such as participating in the committee for [The Public School New York](http://nyc.thepublicschool.org), an open source and free and horizontal school run by volunteers.
+I got to know Zach Lieberman first while we were doing artist residency at [Eyebeam](http://eyebeam.org).
 Zach, Amit Pitaru and Jen Lowe were thinking about better ways of teaching as well.

 We began to collaborate on making new school for art and technology.
 We had a similar passion and were able to jump start the school from scratch in a matter of months.
 Since then, a growing members constitute the Steering committee, a group of teachers and alumni who make decisions as a group and decide on important aspects of the school.

 Q: If I'm not wrong, the school focus in teaching code, theory and hardware, but the classes are unconventional and 'best students are the best teachers'.
 What is the philosophy of the school?
 In which way the classes are unconventional?

 A: One of the core philosophy is that this is a school for practitioner as well as educators. we think the best way to learn is to teach someone what you are excited about.
 This breaks the conventional teacher and student mode and actively engages everyone.
 We focus on empowering students through collaboration and mentorship.

-Q: I have watched that new students have to make a binary number game, why is important this first exercise?
+Q: I have watched that new students have to make a [binary number game](https://vimeo.com/86799888), why is important this first exercise?

 A: Binary numbers are the fundamental building block for computation.
 It's the DNA of any code and hardware.